lucidworks/streams/projects/buttons/README.md

 ![image](https://raw.githubusercontent.com/lucidworks/streams/master/projects/buttons/static/img/accountsettingssmall.png)

 To start instances, we will need a current **email address** from you.
-If you attempt to start an instance without an email address, the system will prompt you for the email address.
+If you attempt to start an instance without an email address, the system will prompt you for your email address before starting an instance.

 #### Two Factor Authentication
-You may enable 2FA on your Lucidworks Labs account to add an extra layer of security to the instances you are launching.
+You may enable 2FA on your Lucidworks Labs account to add an extra layer of security to data about the instances you are launching.
 To enable 2FA, click on the on/off slider at the top of your setting page and then use Google Authenticator to scan the QR code on the screen.

 ![image](https://raw.githubusercontent.com/lucidworks/streams/master/projects/buttons/static/img/2fasetupsmall.png)